 It’s curious watching it back now, wondering at what moment Brown knew he was in trouble and Beckford’s instincts kicked in.

-The first touch, awkward and messy, was the complete opposite of Berbatov’s, taking him away from goal.
+The first touch, awkward and messy, was the complete opposite of Berbatov’s, taking the striker away from goal.
 But Tomasz Kuszczak failed to make his mind up whether to come forward or stay back until it was too late, with Brown still Wile E. Coyote to Beckford’s Road Runner.

 “It didn’t go in 100mph, it went in quite slowly.”